Levik931/quiz-models/assignment.md

   ![Process Status Diagram](PSD.png)

 1. An ISA is an abstraction for a physical computer.
 This abstraction includes five (5) characteristics.
-Enumerate the 5 major characteristics.
+Enumerate these 5 major characteristics.
    1.                                                     <!-- response -->
    1.                                                     <!-- response -->
    1.                                                     <!-- response -->